Elms (Year 4)

 What is the Multiplication Tables Check?

 The Multiplication Tables Check (MTC) is a key stage 2 assessment to be taken by pupils at the end of year 4 (in June).
-The MTC’s purpose is to ensure the times tables knowledge is at the expected level.
-In the 2022/2023 academic year, The multiplication tables check (MTC) is statutory for primary schools.
+The MTC’s purpose is to ensure the times tables knowledge is at the expected level and is statutory for primary schools.
+This year's check will be between Monday 2nd June and Friday 13th June.

 The Multiplication Times Tables Check is an online test where the pupils are asked 25 questions on times tables 2 to 12.
 For every question, you have 6 seconds to answer, and in between the questions, there is a 3-second rest.
 Questions about the 6, 7, 8, 9, and 12 times table come up more often.
 The questions are generated randomly based on the rules of the MTC.